plandes/clojappend/README.md

 # Configuration

-Create a log4j2.xml in your `resources` or `test-resources` directory:
+Create a log4j2.xml in your `resources` or `test-resources` directory specifying the appender in the configuration element:
 ```xml
 <?xml version="1.0" encoding="UTF-8"?>